GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   * ID Length: The length in bytes of the Channel ID field.
   * Channel ID: The channel ID for the channel associated with this frame.
   * Properties Sequence Number: Increases by 1 each time the properties for the channel are changed by the server.
 The client tracks the sequence number of the MC_CHANNEL_PROPERTIES frame that set its current value, and only updates the value and the packet number range on which it's applicable if the Properties Sequence Number is higher.
-  * From Packet Number, Until Packet Number: The values in this MC_CHANNEL_PROPERTIES frame apply only to packets starting at From Packet Number and continuing for all packets up to and including Until Packet Number.
-If Until Packet Number is zero it indicates the current property values for this channel have no expiration (equivalent to the maximum value for packet numbers, or 2^62-1).
-If a packet number is received outside of any previously received \[From,Until\] range, it has no applicable channel properties and MUST be dropped.
+  * From Packet Number: The values in this MC_CHANNEL_PROPERTIES frame apply only to packets starting at From Packet Number and continuing until they are overwritten by a new MC_CHANNEL_PROPERTIES frame with a higher From Packet Number.
+The From Packet Number of the first MC_CHANNEL_PROPERTIES frame sent for a channel MUST be 1.
   * Key Length: Provides the length of the Key field.
 It MUST match a valid key length for the AEAD Algorithm from the MC_CHANNEL_ANNOUNCE frame for this channel.
   * Key: Used to protect the packet contents of 1-RTT packets for the channel as described in {{RFC9001}}, with length given by Key Length.
     To maintain forward secrecy and prevent malicious clients from decrypting packets long after they have left or were removed from the unicast connection, servers SHOULD periodically send key updates using only unicast.